See here for our full Vision.

 In 2003 Sydel over heard Betty Ann Kitchener AM an Australian mental health educator who founded mental health first aid being interviewed on Radio National about her newly created program and knew this would be an excellent training to make available to the workplaces, communities and families of Western Australia.

-Over 13 years of conducting trainings Sydel has visited a wide variety of workplaces from corporate, government departments, schools, non-profits and has become very passionate about promoting mental health and wellness in the workplace.
+Over 16yrs of conducting trainings Sydel has visited a wide variety of workplaces from corporate, government departments, schools, non-profits .
+Sydel is passionate about promoting mental health and wellness in the workplace.

 Sydel has a wealth of experience that brings a depth and compassion to her trainings,:

-For one the Mental Health Station (MHS) is located and have always been located next to a train station.
-In the Family Nurturing Centre which predated the MHS we play a train game and sing a train song in our parent and child support classes .
+For one the Mental Health Station (MHS) was located for decades next to a train station.
+In the Family Nurturing Centre which predated the MHS we would play a train game and sing a train song in our parent and child support classes .
 Yearly as a community we ride the 'World Breastfeeding Week Train' into Perth CBD to celebrate WABA's International World Breastfeeding Week.

 The train has always been a symbol of connection and community for the Family Nurturing Centre and it seemed therefore a natural extension to integrate the train into our MHS Logo, symbolising accessibility, hope and connection.